mostafa/xk6-kafka/README.md

 In order to build the source, you should have the latest version of Go (go1.15) installed.
 I recommend you to have [gvm](https://github.com/moovweb/gvm) installed.

+## Supported Features

+* Produce/consume messages in JSON and Avro format (custom schema)
+* Authentication with SASL PLAIN and SCRAM
+* Create and list topics
+* Support for user-provided Avro key and value schemas
+* Support for loading Avro schemas from Schema Registry
+* Support to consume from all partitions with group ID

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: